upbound/configuration-observability-oss/README.md

 Observability is a measure of how well platform performance can be inferred from knowledge of its metrics, logs and traces outputs.

+**Warning**
+## Disclaimer: Management Cluster Resource Use
+Prometheus and Grafana may require significant cluster resources in relation to the amount of metrics scraped, processed and visualized.
+This may impact cluster operations.
+Consult the respective Prometheus Operator and Grafana documentation for set up guidance prior to using this configuration on mission critical Crossplane management clusters.

+**Warning**
+## Disclaimer: Metric Stability
+Crossplane has no concept of metric stability.
+This implies that metrics used in this configuration may be absent in future versions of Crossplane and / or its providers.

 ## Purpose
 The goal for configuration-observability-oss is to complement other configurations such as configuration-caas.
 See the